 Over the last three years we have held interdisciplinary conferences at the University of Portsmouth, Limerick School of Art and Design, and the University of Hertfordshire.
-In 2019 we will hold a postgraduate and early career researchers conference in Portsmouth.
-Details of the Call for Papers can be found at [FORTHCOMING]
+In 2019 we held a postgraduate and early career researchers conference in Portsmouth.

 Portsmouth Darkfest 2019

 This cultural festival celebrates the supernatural, the weird, and urban noir, and showcases the wealth of creative talent in Portsmouth.
 The festival was developed in collaboration between academics from the Supernatural Cities project, and local creative organisations including Portsmouth Writers Hub, 1000 Plateaus art collective, the Front Room, and T’Articulation.
 More information can be found at the Darkfest website.

 Dark City – edited by Karl Bell and Stephen Pryde-Jarman

 The Supernatural Cities project has been working with a group of talented local writers, many of whom are members of the Portsmouth Writers Hub, to produce an anthology of supernatural, weird, crime and horror tales set in Portsmouth.